Directors And Officers Liability Insurance

 Prior to September 11, insurers provided terrorism coverage to their commercial insurance customers essentially free of charge because the chance of property damage from terrorist acts was considered remote.
 After September 11, insurers began to reassess the risk.
 For a while terrorism coverage was scarce.
 Reinsurers were unwilling to reinsure policies in urban areas perceived to be vulnerable to attack.
 Primary insurers filed requests with their state insurance departments for permission to exclude terrorism coverage from their commercial policies.

 Concerned about the limited availability of terrorism coverage in high risk areas and its impact on the economy, Congress passed the Terrorism Risk Insurance Act (TRIA).
 The Act provides a temporary program that, in the event of major terrorist attack, allows the insurance industry and federal government to share losses according to a specific formula.
 TRIA was signed into law on November 26, 2002.and renewed again for two years in December 2005.
 Passage of TRIA enabled a market for terrorism insurance to begin to develop because the federal backstop effectively limits insurers’ losses, greatly simplifying the underwriting process.
 TRIA was extended for another seven years to 2014 in December 2007.
 The new law is known as the Terrorism Risk Insurance Program Reauthorization Act (TRIPRA) of 2007.

-See /media/hottopics/insurance/terrorism/ for further information
+See Background on: Terrorism risk and insurance for further information

 Employment practices liability insurance provides protection for an employer against claims made by employees, former employees or potential employees.
 It covers discrimination (age, sex, race, disability, etc.), wrongful termination of employment, sexual harassment and other employment-related allegations and lawsuits.